How to Create a Product Prototype: A Step-by-Step Guide

 If you’ve already started your design in another tool, like Figma, you can import it from Figma to Bubble in just a few clicks to jump right to adding functionality and features.

-“The most important step in building a prototype is ensuring it accurately represents the key functionalities and user flow of the final product.
-This means focusing on the interaction design and user experience aspects to validate the concept before moving into more resource-intensive development stages.
+“The most important step in building a prototype is making sure it accurately represents the key functionalities and user flows your customers need.
+This means focusing on interaction design and user experience to validate your concept with real users, then iterating quickly based on their feedback—all within the same app that will go to production.

-The prototype doesn't need to have the most beautiful design or many bells and whistles, but it should be representative enough of the planned product so that the feedback on it can be relevant.” — Rodrig Naska, Product Lead at Revido
+Your initial version doesn’t need to have the most beautiful design or many bells and whistles, but it should be representative enough that the feedback you get is relevant and actionable.” — Rodrig Naska, Product Lead at Revido

 Whether you build out actual functionality (as on Bubble) or simply input animations to demonstrate it, make sure you are able to accurately navigate through and have basic interactions with your web app before moving to the testing stage.